MicrosoftDocs/winrt-api/windows.networking.xboxlive/xboxlivequalityofservicemeasurement_deviceaddresses.md

 # Windows.Networking.XboxLive.XboxLiveQualityOfServiceMeasurement.DeviceAddresses

 ## -description

+Gets the list of addresses to probe.
+The contents of the list can be changed using **IVector** interface methods.

+> [!IMPORTANT]
-This API is not available to all apps.
+> This API is not available to all apps.
 Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.

 ## -property-value

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+The list of addresses to probe.
+The list can be modified using **IVector** interface methods.

 ## -remarks